PhD, Princeton University

 Office: PAC 338

-Recipient of the 2017 SGA Outstanding Faculty Award, Riaz Tejani is a nationally recognized scholar on the moral economy of U.S. legal education.
+Recipient of the 2017 SGA Outstanding Faculty Award, Riaz Tejani studies the moral economy of U.S. legal education.
 His research into law school marketization addresses race and class inequality, access to justice, business and professional ethics, and organizational culture.
 Riaz’s first book, Law Mart: Justice, Access, and For-Profit Law Schools (Stanford University Press, 2017), is an ethnographic account of proprietary legal education during and after the global financial crisis.
 His second book, Law and Society Today (U.C.
 Press, 2019, under contract), critically surveys contemporary themes in socio-legal studies after “law and economics”.
 Riaz serves on the National Advisory Council of the non-profit research center Law School Transparency, and his recent articles have appeared in American Ethnologist, U.C.
 Irvine Law Review, and Political and Legal Anthropology Review.
-His work has been cited in outlets ranging from the Yale Law Journal Forum and Transnational Legal Theory to Inside Higher Education and NPR Illinois.
+His work has been cited or reviewed by outlets ranging from the Yale Law Journal Forum and Harvard Law Review to Inside Higher Education and NPR Illinois.
 Riaz holds a PhD in social anthropology from Princeton University and a JD from the USC Gould School of Law, where he was a Fellow at the Center for Law, History, and Culture.
 His past research affiliations include the École Normale Supérieure-Ulm and the United Nations Education, Scientific, and Cultural Organization in Paris, France.

 Courses taught: Theories of Justice, Comparative Law, Law and Society, Seminar in Politics and the Law, Legal Anthropology, Law and Economics, Tort Law, and Qualitative Research Methods.